Bryan De La Cruz Player Props: Marlins vs. Pirates

-Bryan De La Cruz -- with a slugging percentage of .233 in his past 10 games (including zero homers) -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Mitch Keller on the mound, on June 22 at 6:40 PM ET.
+Bryan De La Cruz -- .163 average over his past 10 games -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Luis Ortiz on the mound, on June 23 at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Blue Jays.
+In his last appearance, he went 1-for-4 with two RBI against the Pirates.

 Bryan De La Cruz Game Info & Props vs. the Pirates